Current stage: Hearing Held

 Serve and file written objections to the Report and Recommendation with the District Judge by June 22, 2026.

-Defendants must file their response to the related plaintiffs' complaint within 7 days after the court enters an order on the related plaintiffs' Motion to Sever (ECF No. 50); deadline calculated as 7 days after this entry (2026-06-26) because the order date is not specified.
+Defendants must file their response to the related member-case complaint no later than seven days after the court enters an order on the Motion to Sever; using this docket entry (2026-06-26) as the anchor, that date would be 2026-07-03.

 Extracted from court filings.
 Check linked sources for official deadlines.